 In the EBNF above, the type terms form the key set, and the accumType terms form the map's value.
 Since they are accumulators, they perform a grouping.
 Like a MapAccum, if we try to store a (key->value) whose key has already been used, then the new value will accumulate to the data which is already stored.
 In this case, each field of the multiple-field value has its own accumulation function.
 One way to think about GroupByAccum is that each unique key is a group ID.

 In GroupByAccum, the key types can be base type, tuple, or STRING COMPRESS.
 The accumulators are used for aggregating group values.
-Each accumulator type can be any type except HeapAccum.
+Each accumulator type can be any type including HeapAccum.
 Each base type and each accumulator type must be followed an alias.
 Below is an example declaration.

 To add new data to this GroupByAccum, the data should be formatted as (key1, key2 -> value1, value2) .

 Certain collection accumulators may be nested.
 That is, an accumulator may contain a collection of elements where the elements themselves are accumulators.
 For example: